romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

   },

   // This is for compatibility with `tsx` and other TS runners, no need to change.
+  // Is optional when `migrations` setting is set, is required otherwise.
   import: (path) => import(path),
 });
 ```